thegetty/inventories-and-surveys/content/part-i/chapter-4.md

   - id: dmyers
     sort_as: "2"
 order: 50
+sidebar:
+  - id: sidebar-1
+    title: Arches in Use
 ---

 Inventories are an integral component for organizations seeking to implement their mandates for cultural heritage conservation and management.
 Web-based inventories harnessing the capabilities of modern information technologies facilitate proactive, timely, and informed decisions that mitigate a range of threats to heritage places and apply heritage-related laws and policies.
 However, a number of challenges continue to put developing and maintaining effective digital inventories beyond the reach of many heritage organizations.
 These include: